JonTvermose/BlazorLocalizer/README.md

 ## Setup
 You will need to implement the interface `BlazorLocalizer.IResourceProvider` and register the implementation with the service collection in your <i>Program.cs</i> in Blazor WebAssembly.

+Likewise you will need to register the IBlazorLocalizer by using the extension method `AddBlazorLocalization()`.

 ```c#
 public static async Task Main(string[] args)
 {